kiboschool/course-programming-2/src/revision/w1-oop-intro/exercises.md

 print(my_account.balance) # Shows 0
 ```

+Once you've convinced yourself that your code is correct.
+Run `python3 test.py`: You should pass 1/7 tests

 ### Step 2: Displaying Account Info (1 point)
 Let's make it easier to see what is going on in our account.
 Define an `__str__` method to display details of an account.
 We want to be able to do the following: